apache/doris/docs/en/docs/query-acceleration/statistics.md

 - Table\_name: The table to which you want to delete the statistics.
 It can be a `db_name.table_name` form.
 - Column\_name: The specified target column.
 Must be `table_name` a column that exists in.
 Multiple column names are separated by commas.
 - Expired: statistics cleanup.
 Table cannot be specified.
-Invalid statistics and out-of-date statistics task information in the system will be deleted.
+Invalid statistics and out-of-date statistics jobs information in the system will be deleted.

 Example: